paldhous/ucb/2015/dataviz/md_raw/class3.md

 #### Save to the web

 Right-click on `Sheet 1` at bottom left and `Rename Sheet` to `Treemap bar chart`.
 Then select `File>Save to Tableau Public...` from the top menu.
-At the logon dialog box enter your Tableau Public account details, give the Wookbook a suitable name and click `Save`.
+At the logon dialog box enter your Tableau Public account details, give the Workbook a suitable name and click `Save`.
 When the save is complete, a view of the  visualization on Tableau's servers will open in your default browser.

 #### Make a map to use as a color legend